Strike shuts Kashmir to remember man executed by India

 Separatists demand that the two men’s remains, buried within the jail compound, be returned to the region.

-Meanwhile, police on Saturday summoned two journalists for questioning in Srinagar for reporting about the strike call given by pro-independence Jammu-Kashmir Liberation Front.
+Meanwhile, police on Saturday summoned two journalists for questioning in Srinagar for reporting about the strike call issued by the pro-independence Jammu-Kashmir Liberation Front.

-The Kashmir Press Club called it a harassment.
+The Kashmir Press Club called it harassment.

 “It has become a routine with police to summon journalists for their stories,” said Ishfaq Tantray, the club’s general-secretary.
 “It is an attempt by the law enforcement agencies to define new terms of journalism in Kashmir.
 They’re trying to define to us what we should report and how we should report.”